 Welcome to U13!
-There have been changes this coming year.
-Please read our U13 Proposal for the 2018/19 Season.
-The following are other questions to help you understand what changes may occur.
+Please note: Unlike prior seasons, in 2019/20 ALL U13 PLAYERS will play 8v8.
+The following are other questions and answers to help you understand what changes you may find coming from U12.

 When do I register?